jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ### 3. Deploy

-Digital Ocean won't know about the project we just had doctl create until it's deployed to their servers.
+Digital Ocean won't know about the project doctl created until it's deployed to their servers.
 To deploy, run the following command:

 ```sh
  doctl serverless deploy doctl-trigger-dot-dev-with-google/
 ```

-The message returned by doctl will tell you whether or not the deployment succeeded.
+The message doctl returns will tell you whether or not the deployment succeeded.

 ### 4. Test

-We can execute the function through doctl, cURL, or the Digital Ocean control panel.
+The function can be invoked through doctl, cURL, or the Digital Ocean control panel.
 Here's how you'd execute the function through doctl.

 ```sh